Opening a Bank Account in Portugal: Your Essential Guide

 • Confirmation of your tax identification number (NIF)

-• Proof of income or employment (e.g., recent payslip or employment letter).
-You can still open a local bank account if you are not employed.
-You must show proof of registration with the Portuguese employment center (Centro de Emprego) or that you have an assured work contract.
+• Proof of income or employment (e.g., a recent payslip or employment letter).
+You can still open a local bank account if you are not employed, provided you show proof of registration with the Portuguese employment center (Centro de Emprego) or an assured work contract

-• A Portuguese phone number for SMS activation.
-However, this may not be required and depends on the bank.
-Some banks also accept international phone numbers.
+• A Portuguese phone number for SMS activation, though this may not be required and depends on the bank; some banks also accept international phone numbers

-• A minimum cash deposit of €250-300 is common, although this amount may vary depending on the bank.
+• An initial deposit to activate the account.
+The amount varies by bank, so confirm before your appointment, but a minimum cash deposit of €250-300 is common, although this amount may vary depending on the bank.

 Please note that these documents may differ depending on your chosen Portuguese bank.